JermyTan/giffindor/README.md

 1. Clone this repo
 2. Place `keys.js` in `giffindor/src`
+3. Run `yarn install` to include all dependencies
-3. Proceed to run the available scripts
+3. Proceed to run the other available scripts

 Note: contact <tanjkq@seagroup.com> for `keys.js`

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+Install all app dependencies.

 ### `yarn start`